 The spirit of the Dominican people will never be crushed.
 In spite of the curfew, everyone figured out how to keep on having fun.
 So people would go to each other’s houses before the curfew began at 6pm and spend the night.
 That way we could still party.
 That is what my friends did the night I went into labor.
 My dearest friends Karen and Peter Thomas had come over to spend the night.
 We had a great dinner with Buz, my father in law and a man known for his splendid table, then played cards until very late.
 I went to bed around 1 because I was very tired by then and left everyone having fun.

 I got admitted and prepped...
 I was not really dilated enough yet.
 In fact, Avaryl wasn’t born until 4:30 p.m. that afternoon.
 All the hope of having a natural childbirth went out the window after doing Lamaze breathing for 10 hours.
 My contractions had been 3 minutes apart since 9:00 a.m.
 I had not slept.
 I had not eaten.
 I was exhausted!
 At that point I begged for drugs: “Just give me anything.
 I don’t care!” followed by some exclamations, in Spanish and English, that I can't repeat now.
 I was given a pelvis block.
 As soon as I felt no pain, I fell asleep.
 I slept until around 4 when I was in full labor and the baby was ready to come out.
 When the baby’s head started crowning I thought it would be over soon and then she got stuck.
 She wouldn’t come out.
 So they had to use forceps.
-If someone had described to me, when I first got pregnant, the pain that I was about to feel at that time, I would have opted for any drug or to not ever get pregnant in the first place.
+If someone had described to me, when I first got pregnant, the pain that I was about to feel at that time, I would have opted for any drug.
 It was excruciating.
 At this point, I was given twilight gas.
 This is probably the funniest part of the whole experience.
 Having done acid in the early 70’s a couple of times explains what happened next.
 Apparently, I loved the gas and told Tommy in front of the doctors and everyone that was in the delivery room: “This is so cool!
 It is better than acid!”.
 Yes I am an ex-hippy... so what?
 This was around the time that Tommy also almost fainted.
 He had to go and lie down in another bed for a few of minutes.
 A couple of minutes later I was awakened by a crying baby.
 I looked over and there she was.
 Weighing in at 7 pound 6 ounces.
 Avaryl had arrived.
 I was meting my baby after 9 months.